Atarity/GCode-comments-cleaner/README.md

 ![Simple example] (http://i.imgur.com/qBaKm.jpg "Simple example")

 **_Notice: in some cases you need to add user includes with URLs of pages you need to clean.
-And you need to replace hardcoded our Lightpack Google Code project URL._**
+Also you need to replace hardcoded Lightpack project URL._**
 ####TODO:

 * Block any input events while work in background